raph84/Gnu-RL/README.md

 ![policy](imgs/policy.png)

-### Required Packages
+### Install Required Packages
 The following two packages were used.
 - [Gym-Eplus](https://github.com/zhangzhizza/Gym-Eplus)
     - This package is an OpenGym AI wrapper for EnergyPlus.
+    - Install the package following its [documentation](https://github.com/zhangzhizza/Gym-Eplus).
-    - The demonstration in this repo uses EnergyPlus version 8.6, but the Gym-plus package is applicable to any EnergyPlus version 8.x.
+    - While the documentation of this repo specifies EnergyPlus version 8.6, but the Gym-plus package is applicable to any EnergyPlus version 8.x.
-    - To install:
-    1. Github submodule
-    2. Move File: Write a bash file to move files...
 - [mpc.torch](https://github.com/locuslab/mpc.pytorch)
     - This package is a fast and differentiable model predictive control solver for PyTorch.
     - The required files are already placed under ./diff_mpc.
 No installation is necessary.